mr-bt/manager.README/README.md

 - I'm heavily biased towards action.
 I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress.

 Finally, I'm a lifelong learner.
 I'm always looking to grow and improve, both personally and professionally.
 I believe in the compound effect of daily self-improvement, and I'm committed to continuous learning and development.

-## My Role as an Engineering Manager

-As an Engineering Manager, my role is multi-faceted and revolves around a few key responsibilities:

-1. **Fostering a Cohesive Team Culture:** I strive to create a healthy culture based on world-class talent, kindness, candour, a learn-it-all mindset, operational excellence, and customer-centricity.
-I believe that a positive and inclusive team culture is vital for our success.

-2. **Attracting and Retaining Talent:** I aim to bring in and keep the best in the industry.
-I'm committed to providing an environment where you can do your best work, grow your skills, and feel valued and appreciated.

-3. **Promoting Growth and Development:** I'm dedicated to ensuring the growth and development of individuals and teams.
-I believe in setting clear expectations, providing feedback, and offering opportunities for learning and advancement.

-4. **Representing Our Team:** I represent our team both within and outside the organisation.
-I work to ensure that our team's achievements are recognised and that our needs and concerns are addressed.

-5. **Influencing Decisions:** I work to influence decisions that benefit our team and the organisation.
-I believe in making data-driven decisions and advocating for our team's interests.

-6. **Setting Context and Expected Outcomes:** I aim to provide clear context and expected business outcomes so everyone understands our company's needs and priorities.
-I believe in the power of alignment and shared understanding in achieving our goals.

-7. **Fostering Ownership:** I encourage everyone to feel like a business owner by developing guiding principles to simplify and decentralise decision-making.
-I believe in empowering you to make decisions and take ownership of your work.

-8. **Creating More Leaders:** My goal is to create more leaders, not followers.
-I'm committed to developing your leadership skills and setting you up for success.

-Remember, my role as a manager is to serve you and help you succeed.
-I'm here to provide support, remove obstacles, and create an environment where you can do your best work.

 ## How does a great culture look like to me